Sigma-90/aspect-ratio-custom-properties-provider/README.md

 A helper script that will enhance the browser's CSS styling capabilities by providing JS-calculated custom properties which allow for the creation of calc and clamp CSS functions that would otherwise not be possible with the way CSS currently works.

-Copyright 2022 Stefan Winkler, <https://github.com/Sigma-90> - The MIT License provided in the same folder as this README file applies.
+Copyright 2022 Stefan Winkler (<https://github.com/Sigma-90>) - The MIT License provided in the same folder as this README file applies.

 ## JS Usage